ebanx/woocommerce-gateway-ebanx/README.md

 ### Don't have an EBANX Account yet?

 No problem!
-Access our [sign-up](https://www.ebanx.com/business/en/dashboard "EBANX Dashboard") or [schedule a call](https://app.hubspot.com/meetings/ebanx-ronaldo/schedule-call) with a Business Development Executive.
+Access our [sign-up](https://www.ebanx.com/business/en/dashboard "EBANX Dashboard") or [request a call](https://business.ebanx.com/en/contact-sales) with a Business Development Executive.

 ---